 As with any interventional procedure, there is potential for complications (including chemical peritonitis, infection, bowel perforation, haemorrhage, and aspiration pneumonia) but prompt recognition of these complications with early action reduces the risk of serious harm or death (National Patient Safety Agency (NPSA), 2010).

 Gastrostomy tubes - introduction

-Many children at GOSH have a gastrostomy device and nurses caring for these patients need to have a good understanding of the different types of device in use as well as the skills and knowledge to look after the device, the gastrostomy site and to identify problems.
+Many children/young people at Great Ormond Street Hospital (GOSH) have a gastrostomy device and health care professionals caring for these patients need to have a good understanding of the different types of device in use as well as the skills and knowledge to look after the device, the gastrostomy site and to identify problems (Rationale 1).
 The device may have been inserted at GOSH or in another hospital.

-for information about the different types of gastrostomy tubes that are available.
+See Appendix 1 for more information regarding different types of gastrostomy devices available.

 Reasons for gastrostomy insertion

 If a child or young person requires long-term enteral feeding support, ie longer than three months, insertion of a gastrostomy feeding device should be considered (Braegger et al, 2010).
 The device may also be necessary for children or young people who require decompression of the stomach, or in those who have non-compliance with drug therapy.

 There are a number of indications for gastrostomy feeding.
 These include:

 - children or young people having high dose chemotherapy regimens (usually part of the oncology protocol), where they will develop mucositis and will not tolerate naso-gastric feeds

 - renal disease